Lady Chatterley (TV serial): Reception

-The show had an audience of over 12 million, for the BBC.
+The show had an audience of over 12 million.

 Donald Liebenson, a Chicago-based film critic said "Those who believe British miniseries to be too proper and corseted may want to make an exception for Ken Russell's 1992, four-hour BBC adaptation of D.H.
 Lawrence's scandalous novel...The production is impeccably mounted--no pun intended--and the performances (particularly by the daring Ms. Richardson) impassioned."

 In September 1994, Adrian Martin said "Russell brings not a skerrick of art or craft to this project."

 Dennis Lim of The New York Times called it "a sudsy...mini-series".

 The Independent said "What actually happened was perilously close to cartoon."

 In 2005, the BBC reported that the show's dramatisation "toned down" the book's "more explicit scenes".

-Distribution
+Home media

-The show was released on DVD.
+The series has been released on VHS and DVD.